ralsina/kv/docs/handbook.md

 If the FPS are too low, it's better to lower the resolution instead.

+Talking about FPS: the `-f` option is a MAXIMUM FPS, not a target.
+Usually `kv` will send them slower than that.

 ## Remote Mouse/Keyboard

 If your KVM hardware is a SBC that supports OTG on one of its USB ports,